myekul/combined-leaderboard/README.md

 ### World records
 - Displays the world records for each category

+### Featured
+- Shows the 5 most recent runs with an A- or better

 ### Chart
 - Visualizes the competition
 - Compares player scores and run scores